TIGER-AI-Lab/QuickCodec/README.md

 Supported Platforms
 ----------------------
 - **Linux:** this is our main platform and what we test against.
 If you have problems with any linux distro please open an issue and we will try to resolve it.
-- **MacOS:** as it is unix-like, our everything should work for MacOS, however *we do not actively test against it*.
+- **MacOS:** as it is unix-like, everything should work for MacOS, however *we do not actively test against it*.
 - **Windows:** we build for it, however it is quite different and you may encounter weird problems.

 Notice